Website Advertisement

 4. Ride in a group

-Going out drinking with your friends?
-Both Uber and Lyft recommend traveling in a group for your late-night partying.
-It’s the safest thing for those riders who are so drunk they can barely walk.
-Please don’t call an Uber or Lyft for your heavily intoxicated friend and throw them in the backseat alone.
-Doing so becomes a safety issue, not only for the rider but for the driver, too.
+Going out drinking with friends?
+Both Uber and Lyft recommend traveling in a group for late-night outings.
+It is the safest choice for passengers who are heavily intoxicated.
+Please do not call a rideshare for a drunk friend and send them home in the backseat alone.
+Doing so creates a safety risk for both the rider and the driver.

 Advertisement